saxenism/defi-tits/README.md

 + Select modification traversing test cases (Huge upfront work required to identify these test cases)
 + Select higher priority test cases (Assign priority values to all your tests, then re-test all your highest priority tests)

+## 5. STLC (Software Testing Life Cycle)

++ Requirement Analysis (Truly truly understand what your protocol is supposed to do)
++ Test Planning / Strategy Phase (Based on the context of the protocol in question, zero in on a testing strategy)
++ Test Case Development (This should take the maximum amout of time.
+List down all test cases that you think are appropriate.)
++ Environment Setup (Independent of other stages) (Don't tell me you don't already have Forge installed)
++ Test Execution (Code up all the test cases you came up with earlier.
+You can do back and forth between Test Execution and Case Development phase, but try to keep it minimal)
++ Test Cycle Closure (Create a good report.
+Remember, chads keep their work presentable)

+## 6. Non Functional Testing

++ This is based on customer expectations as opposed to functional testing which is based on customer requirements.
++ Non functional testing describes how the product works rather that what the product does
++ Includes things like performance testing, scalability, volume testing, load testing, stress testing etc.

+## 7. Software Testing Documentation

+### 7.1 Test Plan

+Provides the outline strategy which will be implemented for testing the application and also the resources that will be required.
+Test environement will also be described.

+Make sure that you also set up a *defect/bug life cycle*

+### 7.2 Test Scenario

+Notifies the area in which your application will experiment

+### 7.3 Test Case

+Collected steps and conditions with inputs that can be implemented at the time of testing.

+### 7.4 Traceability Matrix

+A table where you can relate test case IDs with protocol requirement IDs.

+## 8. Defect Management Process (What to do when you find bugs)

++ Detect the defect
++ Formulate the bug report
++ Fix bug
++ Bug list creation (so that, yk, history doesn't repeat itself and everyone sees that you have 3 brain cells)

+It is important to note in the first two points, whenever you encounter a bug, you have to reach to the root cause of the bug and report that.
+Because, it is very much possible that the actual coding error that caused the bug might create many more bugs in the future.

+In short, treat the root cause and not just the symptoms.